What colour suits me? How to pinpoint the most flattering shades for you

 What to wear if you have winter colouring

 Winter colouring calls for the boldest and richest of blue-based hues.
-This means that a bold top with your favourite jeans should be a go-to look.
+This means that a bold top with your best jeans for women over 50 should be a go-to look.

 Teresa Chambers said, "Vivid, icy, cool, and clear primary colours are great.
 Vivid blues, reds, and golden yellows will compliment your skin tone.
 Think scarlet red, fuchsia pink, royal blue, emerald green, and deep purple.
 You can also get away with black, charcoal grey, pure white tones, and deep purple."